jackhlay/Chessguy/README.md

-### Thank you for your interest in my Chess Engine. most current progress is held in this branch.
+### Thank you for your interest in my Chess Engine. most current progress is NO LONGER in this repo.
+See below for details.
+---
-## This will be a fairly boring branch in retrospect This was the repo that started the chess engine project, and now it's moving towards distributed computing.
-This repo will just be responsible for connecting all the services.
-(LiChess -> Engine/Eval -> Reinforcement Learning Model -> Engine/Eval -> LiChess) Right now, machine learning for the backbone of the engine is the focus, progress can be found in [the Brute Force Project](https://github.com/jackhlay/BruteForce-Chess).
+## This was the repo that started the chess engine project, and now it's now a more formally structured engin.
+This repo is kinda just for posterity.
+### Feel free to look through the old commits at how preposterous this thing started out as.
+---
+## Current Progress can be found in [the bobyChess Project](https://github.com/jackhlay/bobyChess).

-As always, contact info is at [jackhlay.com](https://jackhlay.com).
+  - As always, contact info is at [jackhlay.com](https://jackhlay.com).